h2oai/h2o-sparkling/README.md

   cd tachyon/bin
   ./tachyon-start.sh
   ```

+  - Look at http://localhost:19999/ to see list of files stored on the storage

-  - For more info please discuss instructions instructions on http://tachyon-project.org/Running-Spark-on-Tachyon.html
+  - For more info details discuss instructions instructions on http://tachyon-project.org/Running-Spark-on-Tachyon.html